Oak Foundation International Human Rights Programme Fellowship

 On this page:

 The fellowship will be based within the International Human Rights Programme (IHRP) team in the Oak Foundation offices in central London.
-Working closely with the Programme Director and Officers, the successful candidate will be required to carry out both substantive and administrative tasks relating to four core programme priorities:
+Working closely with the Programme Director and Officers, the successful candidate will be required to carry out both substantive and administrative tasks relating to five core programme priorities:

 - To close the impunity gap for gross violations of human rights by investigating and documenting gross abuses, holding abusers to account and seeking victim redress.